cottoncammy/disquark/docs-site/docs/tutorials/role-selector-bot.md

 ## Requirements analysis

-Before continuing, let's think a bit more about the requirements of our application.
+Let's think a bit more about the requirements of our application before we start coding.
 Our application needs to do three things:
 1. Create messages in a channel with our message components
 2. Receive and respond to message component interactions from Discord
 3. Toggle user roles based on message component interaction input

 The first thing our application does only needs to be done once.
 We don't want our application to send those messages each time the application is run, because our application might be run more than once.
 Therefore, in a production environment, it might be a good idea to separate the message creation logic into an application command, or separate it into a separate application like a webhook that is executed when a message creation web dashboard submits a request.
 However, for the purpose of this simple tutorial, we'll assume that this application will start once and will run forever without needing to be restarted.

-In terms of the message components available to us, we have some options.
-We could separate the server roles into separate "categories" and attach a different `SELECT_MENU` component for each, where each of its option's label and value consist of role name and ID pairs.
-We could even attach an emoji to each option that represents the role, and impose limits on how many values the user can select for each category.
-For this tutorial, let's stay simple and just attach one `ROLE_SELECT_MENU` component.
+In terms of the message component we will be attaching, let's just stay simple and attach a single `ROLE_SELECT_MENU` component.

-Finally, notice that we need to send messages without an existing webhook and toggle user roles.
+Finally, notice that we need to send messages without an existing webhook and we need to toggle user roles.
 Both of these require access to a bot user, so we'll need a `DiscordBotClient`.

 ## Implementation